 Alan Fisch is one of the nation’s most successful intellectual property trial lawyers.
+He only works with those that share his burning desire to achieve justice.

 Alan has won jury trials around the country, including five jury verdicts in the Eastern District of Texas — four as a defendant and one as a plaintiff.
 Alan also made national headlines when he won a plaintiff's jury trial against Microsoft Corporation, which was the eighth largest jury verdict in federal court that year and the largest patent infringement jury award in the history of the Eastern District of Virginia.